 We engineered tomorrow for

-Through application of its DFM (design for manufacture) expertise, and inter-organisational co-operation, GMS was able to work closely with McConnel to provide the following outcomes for the below finished product:
+Through patient consideration of customer challenges and application of its DFM expertise, GMS was able to work closely with DB to provide a casting/fabrication solution that delivered the following outcomes:

 - reduction in inventory stock holding

 - reduction in number of stock lines